Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 Cardboard boxes can be used to build dollhouses of your choice, as well as a handy terrace pool.

-Children also enjoy these games for hours, even in harmony.
+Children also enjoy these plays for hours, even in harmony.
 We have already declared the cardboard box Toy of the Year in 2019, 2020, 2021 and 2022!
 This year was no exception.

 The cardboard box still attracts every child.
 One turns it into a toy puppy house and the other sits in the driver's seat.
-The little boy just wondered out loud when he couldn't fit into any box anymore.
-But the older one consoled him that this box makes a really good robot head that fits everyone's heads.
+The youngest was just little amazed that he couldn't fit into any of the boxes anymore.
+But the older one consoled him that this box makes a really good robot head that fits in everyone's heads.

 Open-ended toys are important for the development of creative problem-solving skills